 If my work is copied, it is not only illegal and immoral but it also jeopardises the project.

-DO YOU HAVE ANY STAFF?
+DID YOU HAVE ANY STAFF?

-WHO HELPS YOU ON THE COAST?
+WHO HELPED YOU ON THE COAST?

-YOU MAKE SOUND RECORDINGS TOO?
+YOU MADE SOUND RECORDINGS TOO?

 That’s right.
 I love making sound recordings as much as photography — they’re both great ways of story-telling and picture-making.
 Combine the two and the results can be very powerful indeed.